datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 ~~~
 >> {: .output}

-Let's get a list of all the species.
-The `pd.unique` function tells us all of
+Further exploring our data set, we might want to get a list of all the species.
-the unique values in the `species_id` column.
+The `pd.unique` function tells us all of the unique values in the `species_id` column.

 ~~~
 pd.unique(surveys_df['species_id'])